alexdevero/alex-devero-blog/__drafts__/draft--four-ways-create-objects.md

 ## Conclusion: Six ways to create objects in JavaScript

-These are the six way in which you can create objects in JavaScript.
+These are the six ways in which you can create objects in JavaScript.
 In a recap, these six ways were: object literals, the `new` keyword, `Object.create()`, `Object.assign()`, function constructors and ES6 classes.
 I hope you enjoyed this tutorial and learned something new, something that will help you become a better JavaScript developer.

 [xyz-ihs snippet="thank-you-message"]